ibm-cloud-docs/account/reclaim-resource.md

 ibmcloud resource reclamation-delete "d9fendfwlw"
 ```

-The following example shows how to delete a resource reclamation with ID `d9fendfwlw` and leave a comment of "no longer needed" without confirmation:
+The following example shows how to delete a resource reclamation with ID `d9fendfwlw` and leave a comment of `no longer needed` without confirmation:

 ```
 ibmcloud resource reclamation-delete --id "d9fendfwlw" --comment "no longer needed" -f